penberg/awesome-low-latency/README.md

 ## Patterns

+### How to Latency Correctly

+* Latency is a distribution
+* Avoid coordinated omission

-### Principles
+### Avoid Data Movement

-* Colocating compute and data.
+* Co-locate compute and data
-* Partition data to avoid sharing (and therefore synchronization).
-* Make shared data structures read-only (when possible).
+* Replicate data for faster access
-* Maximise cache hit rate.
+* Maximize cache hit rate
-* Hedge requests (send same request to multiple replicas, use response from fastest).
-* Parallelize requests to different services.
-* Reduce head-of-line blocking.
+* Control memory access patterns

-### Memory
+### Avoid Work

-* Avoid dynamic memory management.
+* Avoid dynamic memory management
-* Control memory access patterns.
-* Avoid demand paging.
+* Avoid demand paging
-* Avoid as much work as possible (for example, avoid function call overhead by using inlining).
+* Avoid as much work as possible (for example, avoid function call overhead by using inlining)

-### Threads

 * Avoid CPU intensive computation.

+### Avoid Waiting

+* Partition data to avoid sharing (and, therefore, synchronization)
+* Make shared data structures read-only (when possible)
+* Reduce head-of-line blocking
-* Avoid context switching.
+* Avoid context switching
-* Use wait-free data synchronization.
+* Use wait-free data synchronization
-* Use busy-polling instead of wakeups.
+* Use busy-polling instead of wakeups

-### I/O

-* Disable Nagle's algorithm.
+* Disable Nagle's algorithm
-* Use non-blocking I/O.
+* Use non-blocking I/O

+### Hide Latency

+* Parallelize requests to different services
+* Request hedging (send redundant requests to multiple replicase, use response from fastest one)

+### Tune for Low Latency

+* Use preemptible kernel
+* Interrupt affinity
+* Watch out for bad device drivers

-### Kernel-bypass
+### Advanced Topics

-* Use kernel-bypass networking such as DPDK or XDP.
+* Use kernel-bypass networking such as DPDK or XDP
-* Use hardware offload with accelerators and FPGA.
+* Use hardware offload with accelerators and FPGA

-### System

-* Know your underlying system (hardware, operating system, runtime, and so on)
-* Configure your underlying system (for example, use preemptible kernel, watch out for bad device drivers).

-### Latency measurements

-* Avoid coordinated omission when measuring latency.

 ## Blogs